25 Edible Perennials I Grow in My Desert Garden

 7. Strawberries

-The trick is to choose the correct varieties and provide afternoon shade so strawberries can survive the summer.
-Plants can live for 3-4 years.
+The trick is to choose the correct varieties and learn how to create shade in the garden so strawberries can survive the summer.
+Strawberry plants can live for 3-4 years.
 For more information, read my blog post on how to grow strawberries.

 8. Grapes